TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? faq "Remux Tier 02 - [CLICK TO EXPAND]"

     - Groups that use an automated way.
+    - Groups active doing remuxes from a single sources (discs).
     - Groups that haven't released much or are not well recognized. (yet)
     - Groups that retired and don't have the best quality by todays standards.